Role of HSE in Civil contingencies and cross-government emergency planning work

 The Government maintains dedicated crisis management facilities (COBR) and supporting arrangements to manage the government response.

 The Prime Minister or Minister for the Lead Government Department (LGD) will normally chair meetings involving ministers and officials from relevant departments, as appropriate.
 Key external stakeholders (eg the National Police Chiefs' Council - NPCC) ) may be invited to attend depending on the nature of the emergency.
 Meetings will cover all the strategic aspects of the response and recovery effort.
 Officials in COBR will identify options and propose advice on the issues on which Ministers will need to focus.

 The CCS in consultation with the LGD will decide whether departments need to be represented at COBR.

 Within COBR, the NSC oversees the government's response, supported, as necessary, by a number of separate cells and teams.
 The "situation cell" is responsible for ensuring that there is a single, immediate, authoritative overview of the current situation.

-HSE has attended COBR at the request of the LGD in respect of several emergencies, including the Foot and Mouth outbreak of 2007, the H1N1 pandemic of 2009 and the severe weather incidents of 2009 and 2010 and the Grenfell Tower Fire of 2017.
+HSE has attended COBR at the request of the LGD in respect of several emergencies, including the Foot and Mouth outbreak of 2007, the H1N1 pandemic of 2009 the severe weather incidents of 2009 and 2010 and the Grenfell Tower Fire of 2017.

 The government has a coordinated cross government exercise programme covering a comprehensive range of domestic disruptive challenges, including accidents, natural disasters and acts of terrorism.